vcow/lib-localizer/README.md

 ### LocalizationProvider
 The **Localization Provider** can get its data from any sources depending on its implementation.
 That can be plain text, XML or CSV text, binary data, local or remote - doesn't matter.
 The Provider must implements <code>ILocalizationProvider</code> interface.<br/>
 Typically, the Provider requires initial initialization to load data, but may not, so the initialization isn't reflected in the <code>ILocalizationProvider</code> interface.
-You can use the <code>IInitable</code> interface from the library <a href="https://github.com/vcow/lib-logicality/tree/master">Logicality</a> library to support Provider initialization.
+You can use the <code>IInitable</code> interface from the <a href="https://github.com/vcow/lib-logicality/tree/master">Logicality</a> library to support Provider initialization.

 #### CSVLocalizationProvider
 This library includes the <code>CSVLocalizationProvider</code> - provider, that works with tables in the CSV format.
 It received the references to text resources containing CSV tables as an initialization arguments.
 The first line of that CSV table represents a header with the language indices, and the left column contains localization keys.